Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 !!! note

     There is 1 more metrics configuration that needs to be applied so that all relevant metrics are being scraped.
-    That configuration depends on where you deploy your Gateway.
+    That configuration depends on where you deploy your Gateway later.
-    The steps to configure that are detailed in the follow on 'Secure, protect, and connect' guide.
+    The steps to configure that are detailed in the follow on [Secure, protect, and connect](../user-guides/secure-protect-connect-single-multi-cluster.md) guide.

 The [example Grafana dashboards and alerts](https://docs.kuadrant.io/latest/kuadrant-operator/doc/observability/examples/) for observing Kuadrant functionality use low-level CPU metrics and network metrics available from the user monitoring stack in OpenShift.
 They also use resource state metrics from Gateway API and Kuadrant resources.

 For Grafana installation details, see [installing Grafana on OpenShift](https://cloud.redhat.com/experts/o11y/ocp-grafana/).
-When installed, you must [set up a data source to the thanos-querier route in the OpenShift cluster](https://docs.openshift.com/container-platform/4.15/observability/monitoring/accessing-third-party-monitoring-apis.html#accessing-metrics-from-outside-cluster_accessing-monitoring-apis-by-using-the-cli).
+That guide also explains how to set up a data source for the Thanos Query instance in OpenShift.
+For more detailed information about accessing the Thanos Query endpoint, see the [OpenShift documentation](https://docs.openshift.com/container-platform/4.17/observability/monitoring/accessing-third-party-monitoring-apis.html#accessing-metrics-from-outside-cluster_accessing-monitoring-apis-by-using-the-cli).

+!!! note

+    For some dashboard panels to work correctly, HTTPRoutes must include a "service" and "deployment" label with a value that matches the name of the service & deployment being routed to. eg. "service=myapp, deployment=myapp".
+    This allows low level Istio & envoy metrics to be joined with Gateway API state metrics.

 ### Step 7 - Setup the catalogsource